mas-bandwidth/netcode/STANDARD.md

 All other transitions from _sending challenge response_ are failure cases.
 In these cases the client attempts to connect to the next server address in the connect token (eg. transitioning to _sending connection request_ with the next server address in the connect token).
 Alternatively, if there are no additional servers addresses to connect to, the client transitions to the appropriate error state as described in the next paragraph.

 If a _connection request denied_ packet is received while in _sending challenge response_ the client transitions to _connection denied_.
-If neither a _connection keep-alive packet_ or a _connection denied packet_ are received within the client timeout period specified in the connect token, the client transitions to _challenge response timed out_.
+If neither a _connection keep-alive packet_ or a _connection denied packet_ are received within the timeout period specified in the connect token, the client transitions to _challenge response timed out_.

 ### Connect Token Expired